Breword/tmux/Contributing.md

 ### Medium things

+- At the moment, the optimization in screen-write.c is purely on lines
+  scrolled:

-- At the moment, the optimization in screen-write.c is purely on lines, if there are multiple changes within a line they will both be written even if they are on top of each other; likewise, ECH, DCH and friends cause a flush when then could just remove the characters from the write buffer.
-Is it worth the cost?
-Would it make any difference to anything?
+  - If there are multiple changes within a line they will both be written even if they are on top of each other

+  - ECH, DCH and friends cause a flush when then could just remove the characters from the write buffer.

+  - Clearing lines will clear old data on the line, but there could be more, or the line could be cleared again.
+Maybe we need a cleared count?

+  - There are probably other things.

+  But is it worth the cost?
+Would it make any difference to any applications?

 - Support DECSLRM margins within tmux itself.